How much does a stairlift cost?

 If your lift is no longer needed

 It’s usually quite easy to have lifts removed when they’re no longer needed.
 If you live in a council or housing association property you should be able to get help to do this.
 Usually the only lifts that can easily be resold are stairlifts with a straight track, because curved-rail stairlifts often won’t fit anywhere else.
-Seek advice from the manufacturer, or your local Social Services or Disabled Living Centre (contact Assist UK to find your nearest centre).
+Seek advice from the manufacturer, or your local Social Services or Disabled Living Centre (contact Living Made Easy to find your nearest centre).